 - Patient and provider eligibility

 - Benefit maximums that are currently in effect

 If you’re still having trouble understanding what a pre-determination is, here is a quick and easy example to help explain:

-- You explain to your patient they need dental implants.
+- You explain to your patient they need oral appliance therapy.

-- Your office team members send over the appropriate paperwork to Brady Billing who will contact the patient’s insurance provider and verify benefits.
+- Your office team members send over the appropriate paperwork to Brady Billing who will contact the patient’s medical insurance provider and verify their benefits.

-- If it’s determined that the patient needs a pre-determination, you will explain, in writing, why the patient needs dental implants, and send the appropriate paperwork to our office.
+- If it’s determined that the patient needs a pre-determination, you will explain, in writing, why the patient needs an oral appliance, and send the appropriate paperwork to our office.